OnlyQubes/OQ.MineBot.PluginBase/README.md

   [Plugin(1, "Example plugin", "This is a description for this plugin.")] public class ExamplePlugin : IStartPlugin {

-    public override void OnLoad(int version, int subversion, int buildversion) {
+    // Must be overriden by every plugin. public override void OnLoad(int version, int subversion, int buildversion) {
-      this.Setting = new IPluginSetting[1];
+      // Should be used to define all the settings. this.Setting = new IPluginSetting[1];
       Setting[0] = new StringSetting("Message", "explanation", "default message");
     }